What is an appeal?

 When we decide your appeal, we will send you a letter.
 This letter is called a Notice of Decision.
 If you do not agree with our decision, you can ask for a State Fair Hearing.
-You can ask for a State Fair Hearing within 120 days from the day you get your Notice of Decision from your Plan.
+You can ask for a State Fair Hearing within 120 days from the day you get your Notice of Decision.

 Continuation of benefits during an appeal